Constitution

 R2 is dedicated to repetitive research.
 For empirical reports, it publishes the following article types:

-• replication studies (i.e., studies re-examining a finding using different data than a specified original study such by as close or conceptual replications)
+- replication studies (i.e., studies re-examining a finding using different data than a specified original study such as close or conceptual replications)

-• reproduction studies (i.e., studies re-examining a finding using the same data as a specified original study and introducing new analyses)
+- reproduction or verification studies (i.e., studies re-examining a finding using the same data as a specified original study and introducing new analyses)

-• meta-analyses or reviews that focus on any of the empirical articles above (e.g., aggregating the state of replicability across a field)
+- meta-analyses or reviews that focus on any of the article types above (e.g., aggregating the state of replicability across a field)

-Empirical papers are selected based on their matching the journal scope, their transparency (e.g., quality of description of the study, open materials, open code, open data) and scientific rigor (e.g., reproducible findings, adherence to openness standards).
-Interest to the community, novelty, can be part of a contribution’s discussion but must not be given as reasons for acceptance or rejections of submitted empirical manuscripts.
-R2 accepts registered reports for studies where new data is collected and offers results-blind review for reproduction studies.
+Empirical papers are selected based on them matching the journal scope, their transparency (e.g., quality of description of the study, open materials, open code, open data), and scientific rigor (e.g., reproducible findings, adherence to openness standards).
+Interest to the community and novelty can be part of a contribution’s discussion but must not be given as reasons for acceptance or rejection of submitted empirical manuscripts.
+R2 accepts registered reports for all studies except for reproduction studies (for these, results blind peer review is possible).
 R2 does not accept articles that estimate replicability based on non-replicated studies (e.g., using p-curve).

 It publishes the following types of non-empirical articles: